Skip to content

 negative aspects of microstock

 Pareto states that, for many events, roughly 80% of the effects come from 20% of the causes.
-In other words, most probably 80% of the money that you will make, will come roughly from your best 20% pictures.
+In other words, most probably 80% of the money you will make will come roughly from your best 20% pictures.
 So don’t worry if many pictures will remain unsold.
 It happens to a lot of people.

 Which camera should you get and which is the best software?